 Are chemical drain cleaners safe to use?

 Chemical drain cleaners can be effective but should be used with caution.
-These products contain harsh chemicals that can be harmful to your health and the environment.
+These products contain harsh chemicals that can harm your health and the environment.
 Follow the manufacturer's instructions carefully, wear protective gear, and consider using natural alternatives whenever possible.

 Can I use a plunger on a toilet clog?